yknaria/TestHub/7codingtest/README.md

+Coding test completed by Aria Rossi for Seven West Media

 node_module files have not been included in this project, please install dependencies before running

 # Getting Started with Create React App